Table of Contents

 Crates and Crate Pads

 If you want a more simple and impromptu storage device for your fishing equipment and board paddles, a standard milk crate attached to your SUP with a crate pad is the way to go.
+This also means you only pack once…through everything into the crate at your house and then just strap the crate on…no transferring of items back and forth.

 Crate pads attach to the bottom of the milk crate and then attach to the board, therefore attaching the crate to the board.
 Throw all your fishing gear in the crate and you’re good to go!